-- In the case the company has become a plaintiff or defendant in all the criminal cases. - 3.)
-Consider screening all types of the jobs presented to the Board of Director except the job under the responsibility and/or authority of Sub-committees of the company to become the screener to present to the Board of Director directly. - To consider and approve the proposal for projects worth more than 300 million baht to the Board of Directors for further approval for 2 projects. - To Consider and approve the establishment of Patkol Indonesia for the refrigeration business so that we can compete in the Indonesian market.
+6.)
+Consider screening all types of the jobs presented to the Board of Director except the job under the responsibility and/or authority of Sub-committees of the company to become the screener to present to the Board of Director directly.

+- To consider and approve the proposal for projects worth more than 300 million baht to the Board of Directors for further approval for 4 projects.